 It is necessary that children develop self-discipline in order to further their learning.
 We ask that you discuss with your children the importance of and the need for good behavior and a good attitude while at school.
 We will not tolerate fighting, disrespect toward others, obscene language, or destruction of school property.
 Students who break the school rules will be dealt with according to the school and district policies.
-Please refer to the Clark County School District publication, Behaving at School, and the school discipline plan.
+Please refer to the Clark County School District Code of Conduct K-12.

 The staff at Will Beckley Elementary School strives to create an environment throughout the school in which students feel secure, happy, and have maximum opportunities to learn.
 To create this positive environment for our students, we use a school-wide positive management system based on courtesy, pride, respect, and responsibility.
 We strive to MOTIVATE students to display these expected behaviors through positive reinforcement practices.